---

 By adopting a proactive approach to sell-side technical due diligence, companies can not only expedite the sale process but also position themselves for optimal valuation outcomes.

-Buy-side Technical Due Diligence Insights
+## Buy-side Due Diligence Insights for Startups

+Buyers should prioritize tech talent due diligence in startups, examining IT infrastructure and team capabilities for strategic alignment.
 When evaluating a potential acquisition, buyers must scrutinize the target company’s IT infrastructure, security protocols, and intellectual property (IP) to ensure the deal aligns with their strategic goals.
 Buy-side technical due diligence plays a pivotal role in identifying risks and validating the technological foundation of the target company.

 A thorough review of IT systems is essential to avoid post-acquisition challenges.
 Buyers analyze the scalability, reliability, and compatibility of the target’s technology stack to ensure it aligns with their existing infrastructure.
 Without this step, integration failures can lead to significant setbacks.
 Research indicates that [50-70% of technology integrations fail](https://www.zartis.com/technical-due-diligence-the-3-4t-secret-weapon-in-modern-ma/) due to misalignment, jeopardizing the success of mergers and acquisitions.